Vernadsky Research Base

-A British research base was established in 1947 and transferred to Ukraine in 1996.
+A British research base was established in 1947 as Faraday Station (Station F) and transferred to Ukraine in 1996.
 Coordination and operational administration of the base is conducted by the National Antarctic Scientific Center of Ukraine which is part of Ministry of Education and Sciences of Ukraine.

 The closest Antarctic stations are Palmer Station of the United States and Yelcho Base of Chile, reopened in 2015.

 History

 British Faraday Station (Station F)

 The research base was established in 1947 at the Wordie House site on Winter Island by the Falkland Islands Dependencies Survey (today British Antarctic Survey) as Argentine Islands.
 The Faraday Station existed for 49 years and 31 days (7 January 1947 – 6 February 1996) operated by FIDS and BAS.
 The primary purpose of the station was to research geophysics, meteorology, and ionospherics.

 In May 1954 the base moved from Winter Island to the present site on adjacent Galindez Island where the main building was named "Coronation House" in honor of the 1953 coronation of Elizabeth II.
 The personnel of the British Argentine Islands station (later Faraday Station) sometimes used the Argentine Groussac refuge station at Petermann Island.

 On 15 August 1977 it was renamed as Station F — Faraday after the Argentine Air Force established its own military base at Southern Thule in November 1976 (see Corbeta Uruguay base) during the 1970–1980s contestation of the region between Argentina and the United Kingdom.
 The British base was renamed Faraday Station in honour of British scientist Michael Faraday.
 In September 1976 at Rasmussen Island a memorial cross was planted in honour of G H Hargreaves, M A Walker and G J Whitfield.
 On 14 August 1982 another memorial cross was planted at Petermann Island in honor of A C Morgan, K P Ockleton and J Coll.